Princeton-LSI-ResearchComputing/tracebase/DataRepo/example_data/obob_fasted_glc_lac_gln_ala_multiple_labels/README.md

 Part of the OB/OB Fasted study - `glc_lac_gln_ala`

-This study that includes tracers that are labeled with multiple elements (*e.g.* Carbon and Nitrogen labeling).
+This study includes tracers that are labeled with multiple elements (*e.g.*
+Carbon and Nitrogen labeling).

 Data files for multiple labeled tracers were generated using IsoCorCN.